brianhigh/brfss/sql_examples.md

 Let's compare drinkers (`DRNKANY5 = 1`) and binge drinkers (`_RFBING5 = 2`)
 for 2012-2021.
-Binge drinkers are defined as males having five or more drinks on one occasion and females having four or more drinks on one occasion
+Binge drinkers are defined as males having five or more drinks on one occasion and females having four or more drinks on one occasion.

 ```r